Leadership Development Programs

 “CALC” is a year-long fellowship that includes three in-person workshops and ongoing virtual support.
-The program is designed to help experienced career academy leaders develop expertise in the National Standards of Practice (NSOP) and learn how to implement the Standards with equity and fidelity.
+The program is designed to help career academy leaders develop expertise in the National Standards of Practice (NSOP) and learn how to implement the Standards with equity and fidelity.
 Fellows will also learn and apply leadership techniques, including adaptive leadership, storytelling, and systems change management.
 Upon completion, Fellows will become a part of an ongoing community of practice that focuses on support, resource sharing, and research-based best practices in career academy leadership.

 Participants gain: